class Gem::Version

 0.9

-If you want to specify a version restriction that includes both prereleases and regular releases of the 1.x series this is the best way:
+If you want to specify a version restriction that includes both prereleases and regular releases of 1.x or later versions:

 -